 Zipkin

-Zipkin is an open-source distributed tracing platform used to troubleshoot issues with latency in your software services.
-Zipkin was developed in Java and released by Twitter.
+Zipkin is an open-source distributed tracing platform for troubleshoot issues with latency in your software services.
+It was developed in Java and released by Twitter.

 Zipkin helps gather timing data needed to troubleshoot latency problems.
 And its key feature is that it includes both the collection and lookup of this timing data.